grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 ## Online Markdown Editors and GitHub Pages

 Using a markdown editor is a great way to draft and publish blog posts for a Jekyll + GitHub Pages site.
-I'm not fluent in markdown syntax and neither do I want to be.
+I'm not fluent in markdown syntax -- the language for formatting text in these documents, with headers, sections, and so on -- and neither do I want to be.
+And beyond markdown I want to

-That's a popular stack for tech bloggers, but pretty bare-bones when it comes to actually drafting blog posts.
-For a better writing experience I'm trying out a few markdown editors.

-Markdown editors make blogging much easier.
-You can focus much more on content and less on technical details like formatting your page, making git commits, managing drafts and published files, etc.
+technical details like formatting your page, making git commits, managing drafts and published files, etc.

 My ideal writing environment would be a Google Docs plug-in where I could draft a document in Docs and have it be saved automatically (as a markdown file) to my GitHub repo.
 And where I could add math formulas as LaTeX.